publiccodenet/about/activities/communication/community-call.md

 # Foundation for Public Code community call

+We run regular [community calls](../community-calls/index.md) for the Foundation for Public Code.

 ## Preparing

 You can look at the preparations for the [Standard for Public Code community call](../standard-maintainance/preparing-community-call.md) and base your preparations off that.